b333vv/metricstree/docs/architecture/arch_spec.md

 -   **Domain Model (`org.b333vv.metric.model.code`)**: A hierarchical representation of the user's code, starting from `JavaProject` down to `JavaPackage`, `JavaFile`, `JavaClass`, and `JavaMethod`.
 Each entity can hold a collection of `Metric` objects.
 -   **Metric Model (`org.b333vv.metric.model.metric`)**: Defines the `Metric`, `MetricType`, `MetricSet`, and `Value` classes.
 This model is central to the plugin's purpose.
 -   **Metric Visitors (`org.b333vv.metric.model.visitor`)**: The primary mechanism for metric calculation.
 Each visitor traverses the PSI tree to calculate a specific metric (e.g., `McCabeCyclomaticComplexityVisitor`).
 This adheres to the Visitor design pattern, separating the calculation algorithm from the object structure it operates on.
+-   **JavaParser Metric Visitors (`org.b333vv.metric.model.javaparser.visitor`)**: A parallel set of visitors that calculates metrics using the external JavaParser library instead of PSI.
+This implementation is **not used in the plugin's production functionality**.
+Its sole purpose is for debugging, testing, and cross-verification of the metric calculations against the primary PSI-based implementation.
 -   **Calculators & Builders (`org.b333vv.metric.builder`)**: A suite of POJOs responsible for orchestrating the visitors and builders to produce a final result (e.g., a `DefaultTreeModel` or chart data).
 Examples include `ProjectTreeModelCalculator` and `PieChartDataCalculator`.
 They are pure logic components, making them highly testable.

 #### 3.2.2.
 Service Layer